Nsk246/Animal_Image_Classification/README.md

 To run the image classification system, follow these steps:

 1. Clone the repository.
-2. Install the required dependencies.
+2. Install the required dependencies from `requirements.txt`.
 3. Run `classify.py`.
 4. Upload test images and run the system via the Gradio interface.
+5. You can view the predicted Animal name along with the confidence score for the predicted class.